ddesmara/Portfolio/Bagel_Barn_Analysis/Bagel_Barn_Database_Design.md

 ---

-## Con
+## Key Takeaways & Final Thoughts

-The Bagel Barn database project demonstrates how structured relational databases and SQL queries can transform business operations in small food service environments.
+The Bagel Barn database project showcases how structured relational databases and SQL-driven analysis can enhance operations in small food service businesses.

-Using SQL and Tableau, Bagel Barn can now:
+With the implementation of SQL and Tableau, Bagel Barn is now able to:

-- Track trends and identify seasonal changes in customer behavior
+- Identify seasonal trends and shifts in customer behavior
-- Optimize inventory management and prevent spoilage
+- Optimize inventory management and reduce food waste
-- Evaluate supplier effectiveness based on quantity and reliability
+- Assess supplier performance based on quantity and consistency
-- Gain insight into product performance
+- Understand product popularity and sales performance
-- Improve decision-making across operations
+- Make data-informed decisions across various aspects of the business

+Through this project, our team gained hands-on experience in end-to-end database development, from data modeling and SQL querying to translating insights into meaningful visualizations.
+The analysis supports Bagel Barn’s operational goals while demonstrating the power of data to inform decisions around menu planning, supplier relationships, and resource allocation.

 ### Tools Used